mhyavas/Bookreader/README.md

 In config.py file, dicord channel and token values should be filled before starting.

-I use crontab for run the code every hour.
+I use crontab for running the code every hour.

 crontab setup: